Aboriginal Australians: Genetics

-Aboriginal people are genetically most similar to the indigenous populations of Papua New Guinea, and more distantly related to groups from East Indonesia.
-They are more distinct from the indigenous populations of Borneo and Malaysia, sharing drift with them than compared to the groups from Papua New Guinea and Indonesia.
-This indicates that populations in Australia were isolated for a long time from the rest of Southeast Asia, and remained untouched by migrations and population expansions into that area, which can be explained by the Wallace line.
+Genetic data on indigenous populations of Borneo and Malaysia showed them to be closer related to other mainland Asian groups, than compared to the groups from Papua New Guinea and Australia.
+This indicates that populations in Australia were isolated for a long time from the rest of Southeast Asia.
+They remained untouched by migrations and population expansions into that area, which can be explained by the Wallace line.